krishnendubr/todo-app/README.md

 - Contributions are welcome!
 If you would like to suggest improvements or report a bug, feel free to open an issue or create a pull request.

 ## License
 - This project is licensed under the MIT License.
-See the [LICENSE](https://google.com) file for details.
+See the [here](LICENSE) file for details.